 Registering and certifying a building to hold marriages

-If you want to get a building certified to enable marriages to take place, you’ll need to complete 2 steps:
+If you want to get a building certified to enable marriages to take place you’ll need to complete the two steps below.

 - a floor plan showing which rooms will be used for worship

 - an average weekly timetable of how the building will be used (this is to satisfy the GRO that the building is mainly for religious worship)

 Registering to hold marriages